Eltaurus-Lt/CourseDump2022/README.md

 # CourseDump2022
 This **Google Chrome** extension downloads word lists from [**Memrise**](https://memrise.com/) courses as `.csv` spreadsheets along with all the associated <ins>audio</ins> and <ins>video</ins> files.
 The format of downloaded data is suitable for further import into [**Anki**](https://apps.ankiweb.net/).

+The extension is supposed to serve as a substitution for the currently defunct Anki's [Memrise2Anki](https://github.com/wilddom/memrise2anki-extension) addon.
+Although it does not replicate all of the addon's functionality (e.g. in it's current state the extension does not download personal study data), the extension has several advantages over Memrise2Anki:
+1. It can download video files in additon to audio
+2. Allows [batch download](https://github.com/Eltaurus-Lt/CourseDump2022#batch-download) of Memrise courses
+3. Works past April 2022 Memrise changes =)

 ## Downloading from GitHub
 Click `Code` and then `Download ZIP` (Note, that the `Code` button might be hidden if your browser window is not wide enough)<p>
  ![image](https://user-images.githubusercontent.com/93875472/197013145-902c0361-6030-4fbf-9f97-9516eaa8137e.png)